 We’ve integrated the WFE into our investing algorithms to project your possible goal outcomes — basically how your investments are likely to fare in a range of hypothetical markets.
 And yes, that includes market downturns similar to October 1987 and the 2008 financial crisis, plus other nail-biting moments.

 By the way, that “plus…” really matters.
-Because unlike other forecasts with models that assume these downmarket scenarios have a 0.13% probability of occurring, our forecasts use models that assume these events actually have a 1% chance of happening — which is pretty close to what we’ve seen in the past.
+Because unlike some other forecasts with models that assume these downmarket scenarios have a 0.13% probability of occurring, our forecasts use models that assume these events actually have a 1% chance of happening — which is pretty close to what we’ve seen in the past.
 And that’s a big difference.
 Big.
 Huge.
-We factor that higher probability into each of our forecasts, which may make them lower but also gives you a better sense of how your portfolio may do if another bad October hits.
+We factor that higher probability into each of our forecasts, which may make them lower, but also gives you a better sense of how your portfolio may do if another bad October hits.